504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 22. Provide access to talking calculators, scientific calculators with speech output, or other talking assistive technology.

-Example: A Year 8 pupil with dysgraphia struggles to produce written work by hand because fine motor coordination is impaired.
+Example: A Year 8 learner with dysgraphia struggles to produce written work by hand because fine motor coordination is impaired.
 The accommodation allows typed responses instead of handwritten ones.
 When you assign a history essay, the student uses a laptop to type instead of writing by hand.
 The content, length, and expectations remain identical; the method of production is different.
 The student can now demonstrate their historical knowledge without the motor barrier.

 Setting Accommodations